zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 * ``{hmc-password}`` is the password of that userid.

 * ``{hmc-verify-cert}`` controls whether and how the HMC server certificate is verified.
-For details, see :ref:`HMC certificate`.
+For details, see :ref:`Using HMC certificates`.

 * ``{connect_timeout}`` is the connect timeout in seconds.
 Default: 10